-The Multi-hazard Early Warning Center (MHEWC) provides technical support to the country level to design, install, and operationalize the Integrated National Multi-Hazard Early Warning System(NMHEWS).
-Making the country-level NMHEWS functional as an interoperable IT-online system to connect all relevant climate-vulnerable sector departments, diverse stakeholders, value chain operators, and frontline vulnerable communities to interact with an integrated system for weather forecasting, impact forecasting, operational forecasting, weather warning, and trigger classified alerts for last-mile elements.
-The integrated NMHEWS will be able to function at the local administrative level and extensively cover the last mile.
-The proposed NMHEWS system is intended to comply with the Sendai Framework and UNDRR EW4ALL initiatives of full-scale design and implementation of NMHEWC to instrumentalize, automate, and make it interoperable and interactive in an operational modality of all indicative 4 Pillar’s actions for creating a country’s robust multi-hazard and climate risk information management system.
+The Multi-hazard Early Warning System Design & Implementation Center (MHEWC) provides technical support at the country level to design, install, and operationalize the ICT Integrated National Multi-Hazard Early Warning Center (NMHEWC).
+We support for new installation, diagnose the existing system operational capacity and support for upgrading the country-level NMHEWC essentially be functional as an interoperable and integrated ICT online database system, geospatial platform (automated standard alerting system, web-based database & apps based interface )to connect all relevant climate-vulnerable sector departments, diverse stakeholders, value chain operators, and frontline vulnerable communities to interact with an integrated system for weather forecasting, impact forecasting, operational forecasting, weather warning, and trigger classified alerts for elements.
+The integrated NMHEWC will function as a digital and virtual local risk governance system to overcome the institutional coordination and data exchange barriers at every local government/ administrative level and extensively cover the last-mile multi-stakeholder-led risk governance.
+The proposed NMHEWC system is intended to comply with the Sendai Framework and UNDRR EW4ALL initiatives through the full-scale design and implementation of NMHEWC to instrumentalize, automate, and make it interoperable and interactive in an operational modality of all indicative 4 Pillar actions for creating a country’s robust multi-hazard and climate risk information management system.

 MHEWC provides consultancy (least cost) support services to country-level national disaster management organizations (NDMO), the National Meteorological and Hydrological Organization (NMHS), the National Met Agency, Sector Ministries, and Departments in the following technical areas;